viviakemik/machine-learning/README.md

 - you have a test file that asserts your code behaves as intended
 - you pass all tests, including those of other test files

 you may make a pull resquest (PR) from the remote branch to integrate your code into main.
 Add one of FabioMMaia or AFumis as reviewers, and if necessary make a short description.
-Once approved, your code will be available for others to use in their own contributions.
+Once approved, your code will be available for others to use in their own contributions..